 This chapter describes how to build and run CAM in its standalone configuration.
 We do not provide scripts that are setup to work out of the box on a particular set of platforms.
-If you would like this level of support then consider running CAM from the CESM scripts (see CESM-1.2 User's Guide [/models/cesm1.2/cesm/ doc/usersguide/book1.html]).
-We do however provide some examples of simple run scripts which should provide a useful starting point for writing your own scripts (see the section called "Sample Run Scripts").
+If you would like this level of support then consider running CAM from the CESM scripts (see CESM-1.1 User's Guide1).
+We do however provide some examples of simple run scripts which should provide a useful starting point for writing your own scripts (see the Section called Sample Run Scripts).